junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/2025-05-18-SPN-DW-Crossover-3.md

 "Do you know anything about it?"
 Cas asks without looking back, but doesn't hear any answer.

 "Cas!"
-Dean yells with a hitched voice, grabbing him backward with large steps.
+Dean yells with a hitched voice, dragging him backward with large steps.

-The Coffee Guy has disappeared from the thin air.
-Where he was standing, on the ground, there are the four missing cherub statues, frozen in a fumbling, crawling shape, just like some frozen frame of playful little babies having fun in their own way.
+The Coffee Guy has disappeared from thin air.
+Where he was standing, on the ground, there are the four missing cherub statues, frozen in a fumbling, crawling shape, just like some frozen frame of playful little babies having fun in their own way, looking innocent and harmless.

 They back away quickly, keeping their eyes on the statues.

-"Guess we find the missing cherubs, at least."
-Dean says, breathing fast.
+"Guess we find the missing cherubs, at least," Dean says dryly, breathing fast.

-"Not funny, Dean."
-Cas says.
+"Not funny, Dean," Cas says.

-"Not laughing."
-Dean replies.
+"Not laughing," Dean replies, pointing his gun at the stones.
 "Long shot, but, any chance you know what's happening here?
 Anything to do with angels?"

-"They are not really angels, they are just statues."
+"They are not really angels; they are just statues."
 Cas stares at the cherubs.
 They remain still in his gaze.
 "They're not real.
 How can they possibly be alive?"

 "I'm not sure 'alive' is the right term here."
 Dean glances back to check how much farther they can back away before hitting anything.
-"I have a theory but I don't want to test it."
+"I have a theory, but I don't want to test it."

 "Dean?"
 Cas glances quickly at Dean then looks back at the stones.
-The cherubs have moved in that split of a second when he's not looking.
+The cherubs have moved in that split second when neither of them is looking.
 They moved closer to them, small chubby arms reaching out like babies asking for a cradle, mouths opening, tiny fangs showing at the edge of the lips.

-Dean gasps again when he looks back, dragging both of them hurried away farther from the statues.
+Dean gasps again when he looks back, dragging both of them hurriedly away, farther from the statues.
 "Don't look away!"
 He snaps.
-"Here's my theory: They can only move when we are not looking.
+"Okay, call me crazy, but here's my theory: They can only move when we are not looking.
 So as long as we keep our eyes on them, we are safe."

 "What do you think happened to the people disappeared?
 Are they dead?"
 Cas asks, not blinking at all as he stares.

 "I don't know, let's hope not.
 We'll figure that out after we get out of here first.
 You think you can fly us out of here?"
-Dean feels his eyes sore and dry quickly with too long time of not blinking.
+Dean feels his eyes sore and dry quickly with too long a time of not blinking.

-"I still have my wings, if that's your question."
-Cas answers stoically.
+"I still have my wings, if that's your question," Cas answers stoically.
 "But I'd rather not use them if possible."

 "Why not?"

 "Naomi and the angels might still be looking for me, in case you forget, they are not happy when I got away."
-Cas manages a well-maintained, stable voice.
-"Using any angelic power or my wings might make it very easy for them to locate me and continue the process they intended to apply on me last time."
+Cas manages a well-maintained voice, too flat.
+"Using any angelic power or my wings might make it very easy for them to locate me and continue the process they intended to apply to me last time."

 "Alright, no fly, no mojo, then.
 But we gotta find a way out quick.
-'Cause I can't keep on not blinking for any longer."
-Dean moans.
+'Cause I can't keep on not blinking for any longer," Dean moans.

 "I have my eyes on it.
-You can blink."
-Cas tells him.
+You can blink," Cas tells him.

 Dean relaxes a little, blinking a few times to soothe the dryness in his eyes.